yukimcampbell-cmyk/building-permit-analysis/README.md

 ## 3. SQL Analysis + Findings
 SQL queries were used to explore the questions in the first step.

-A. Where is construction activity concentrated?
+### A. Where is construction activity concentrated?
-- Compared permit processing times across Vancouver's geographic areas using aggregations for total permits, total project value, and average project value for each category
+- Compared total permit count across Vancouver's geographic areas using aggregations for total permits, as well as total project value, and average project value for each category
 - Identifying areas with high volumes of construction activity could help highlight potential areas of focus for future investigation

+The results showed that Downtown had the highest number of total permits at 7384 permits, with Kensington-Cedar Cottage in second with 3150 permits.
+The geographic area with the lowest number of permits, and the lowest construction activity, was South Cambie with 667.

-B. Which specific property-use categories have the longest average processing times?
+### B. Which specific property-use categories have the longest average processing times?
 - Grouped building permits by specific property use category and calculated

 C. Do larger projects take longer to process?